-You may earn two bachelor's degrees provided all specified requirements for both degrees are fully satisfied.
 You should declare your intention to pursue a second degree in the Office of Admissions and Records.

 The courses taken for the second degree must include a minimum of 32 (not including developmental and community service) credits earned in residence beyond the requirement for the first degree.